BenDavidWheatley/randomHarryPotterBook/README.md

 The project uses two arrays; one with objects and one with locations both from the harry potter world.

 We then have an event listener on the button that will create a random number the same length of each array and return a title with the object and location from the arrays.

+Originally the project included the openAi API to create a synopsis for the story but unfortunately ran out of tokens